-A well fueled body, will help prepare you for your exercise program.
-With your health care provider’s okay, beginning a safe, effective prenatal exercise program like the Knocked-Up Fitness Membership, reduces existing prenatal depressive symptoms.
-Additionally, it is effective in preventing the onset of prenatal depression in pregnant moms, versus their inactive peers.
+A well-fueled body will help prepare you for your exercise program.
+With your health care provider’s okay, beginning a safe, effective prenatal exercise program like the Prenatal Membership, reduces existing prenatal depressive symptoms.
+Additionally, it’s effective in preventing the onset of prenatal depression in pregnant moms, versus their inactive peers.

-Aside from the endorphin –the feel good hormone produced by an active body– exercise can provide mental and physical stability at a time when you’re body is changing daily (BJOJ).
+Aside from the endorphin, the feel-good hormone produced by an active body, exercise can provide mental and physical stability at a time when your body is changing daily (BJOJ).

 Most importantly, watching how strong your body can be is a great way to feel proud of your body and give you a mental boost.
 Not only have you completed a workout– but you’ve done it while GROWING A HUMAN!!

 Finally– it’s so important to cut yourself some slack during pregnancy.
 If you’re experiencing all-day-first-trimester-morning-sickness, it’s unlikely you’ll be hitting the gym 7 days a week.
 If you’re experiencing hip pain, carrying multiples, or finding yourself out of breath, there is no reason to push yourself past comfort.
 In fact, I STRONGLY recommend against it and instead remind clients to listen to their bodies.
 Do what feels good, as often and you can, for as long as you can.
 If it’s just five minutes of core-active breathing today, that’s great!
 If tomorrow you can do a few short videos and get a full workout, that’s wonderful.

 *For tips on designing your home to help alleviate depression, check out Modern Castle!